denizgursoy/inpu/README.md

 StatusIsOneOf(statusCodes ...int) // it matches any status code in those provided StatusIs(expectedStatus int) // it checks if it matches the status provided
 ```
-Other response handler
+Available response handlers are:
 ```go
 UnmarshalJson(t any) // it marshals the response body into the ReturnError(err error) // it returns the error provided ReturnDefaultError() // it returns default error that prints status code, url and method
 ```
-You can also add custom handler.
+You can also add custom handler:
 ```go
 err := inpu.Get("https://jsonplaceholder.typicode.com/todos").
     QueryBool("completed", true).